ethanbonsall/comp423-course-notes/docs/tutorials/rust-setup.md

 `git remote add origin https://github.com/<your-username>/rust-tutorial.git` !!! info "Replace <your-username> with your GitHub username."

-#### (2) Check your default branch name with the subcommand git branch.
-If it's not main, rename it to main with the following command: git branch -M main.
+#### (2) Check your default branch name with the subcommand `git branch`.
+If it's not main, rename it to main with the following command: `git branch -M main`.
 Old versions of git choose the name master for the primary branch, but these days main is the standard primary branch name.

 #### (3) Push your local commits to the GitHub repository: